When to score the best deals on MacBooks, based on Apple's unique pricing patterns and release schedule

 Unlike some brands that run frequent sales events, Apple rarely discounts products on their own website.
 Instead, authorized retailers offer the best deals.
 Here's when to find them:

-I've tracked Apple pricing for years, and what's fascinating is that Apple's own direct discounts are consistently modest, but retailer discounts can be substantial.
-For example, during Black Friday 2023, the MacBook Air M2 hit its historic low of $645.54 โ nearly 33.5% off the original MSRP.
+I've tracked Apple pricing for years, and what's fascinating is that Apple's own direct discounts are consistently modest (gift cards rather than price cuts), but retailer discounts can be substantial.
+During Black Friday 2025, the M4 MacBook Air hit $749, a full $250 off MSRP.
+The brand-new M5 MacBook Pro dropped to $1,349, just weeks after its October 2025 launch.

 Apple products follow a predictable price trajectory that differs from most PC manufacturers: